snpsuen/Parachute_command_container/README.md

 *  The program accepts the name of a target container and a command to be executed therein as input arguments.
 *  The given command is provided by the host, thus belonging to the mount namespace of the host.
 *  Upon execution, the command joins the pid and network namespace of the given container.
-*  The command goes on to mount proc for process utilities like ps, top to work with the target pid namespace.
+*  The command goes on to mount proc for process utilities like ps, top to work with the pid namespace of the container.

-In this example, the backend pod runs as a popen(3) server that receives shell commands from a client pod, executes them locally and returns the results to the client.
-Instead of the backend pod, the server process creates a socket in the frontend pod to listen and accept popen requests from the client pod.
-Consequently, the client pod connects to the frontend to send popen requests, which are ready to be picked up and processed by the backend server.

-### Build a Linux namespace-aware popen(3) server
+### Program hightlights

 Running on a backend pod, the server is designed to perform the following key tasks.